bonitasoft/bonita-ui-designer/backend/README.md

     * 400 invalid json

 #### Get migration status of a page
-    GET /rest/migration/status/page/{pageId}[?recursive=true]
+    GET /rest/migration/status/page/{pageId}

 Get the migration status of a page.
-Optionally, if the 'recursive' query parameter is true, it also take into account the embedded artifacts (custom widgets or fragments)
+It also take into account the embedded artifacts (custom widgets or fragments)

 * Response: see "Get migration status from an artifact json"